 Frequently Asked Questions

-There are a few reasons why mint cilantro chutney can go bitter.
-1) if you have not used fresh herbs 2) If you have chopped the mint leaves - chopped mint leaves turn black very quickly and that can cause them to be bitter.
-3) If you grind the chutney for too long and not at high speed, this may cause the chutney to become bitter
+2) If you have chopped the mint leaves - chopped mint leaves turn black very quickly and that can cause them to be bitter.

-This cilantro mint chutney will last in the fridge for up to10 days.
+This cilantro mint chutney will last in the fridge for up to 10 days.
 Make sure that you store it in a dry, clean glass jar with a tight-fitting lid.

 📖 Recipe